Express bladder and bowels for health

 Express the bladder for health and bowels to avoid anxiety

 Manually expressing the bladder for a paralyzed dog is vital to warding off additional health issues caused by stale urine sitting in the bladder.
-Expressing for poop is easy to learn and avoids the anxiety of finding feces where your dog sleeps.
+Expressing for poop is easy to learn and avoids your dog having anxiety of finding feces where he sleeps.

 Have your vet give you a hands-on demonstration first to show you the bladder location and the required hand pressure to place on the bladder.
 This is something that is hard to describe in writing.